 Preparing the Peaches

 This recipe calls for whole fresh peaches.
 I prefer to leave the skin on the peaches, as it adds color to the dish, as well as a flavor and nutritional benefit.
 However, if you wanted to peel the skin off, there are two ways to do it.
 You can either peel it off with a peeler, or you can submerge the peaches in boiling water for 30 seconds, then place them in an ice bath.
+Check out this post about Peeling Peaches for more information on that.
 Once they are cool, the skin will peel right off.

 The recipe also calls for dicing the peaches.
 This is another optional step, but I prefer to have the peaches diced; that way they are bite-sized and easier to pick up with a spoon, as opposed to leaving them as wedges, which is a bit more traditional.